 The actor also praises Derrickson: “Scott knows how to communicate with his actors really well.
 You run into a lot of directors who may be visionaries, but don’t know how to talk [to the cast].
 He’s certainly not that guy, and he’s great to work with.
 This is the second movie I’ve done with him; on the first one, he stepped in halfway through and saved it from being a complete disaster,” though the actor remains coy on what film that is.

 As far as body makeup goes, Coy seems to be getting off relatively easy.
 Marino reveals that this is one of his biggest shows ever, explaining, “Most of the characters either inflict wounds on themselves or go through an elaborate possession.
-One of the characters, Santino, whom Sean Harris [PROMETHEUS, THE BORGIAS] is playing, cuts symbols and Latin words all over his body [as seen above].
+One of the characters, Santino, whom Sean Harris [Prometheus] is playing, cuts symbols and Latin words all over his body.
 He wears so many [prosthetic] pieces, it takes seven and a half hours to do.
 One of the female characters, Jane Crenna [played by Olivia Horton], does the same thing, but not as excessively, and for Jimmy, we designed all his tattoos and he’s got these crazy fingernails; he’s supposed to be kind of like an animal, a feral guy scratching himself.”

 When Derrickson sits down for an interview, he reveals that, beyond Sarchie’s own story, he found inspiration in a couple of older, disparate sources.
-“Certainly, THE NIGHT STALKER [was one],” he says.
+“Certainly, The Night Stalker [was one],” he says.
 “That was my introduction to Gothic storytelling.
 It was the first [scary] thing I saw as a kid; I was too young to be seeing horror films.
 That was the first thing I remember me and all the other kids in elementary school always talking about.
-It’s that and a lot of love for the New York cop procedural, you know, where it’s rooted in real detective work and has a lot of action, like THE FRENCH CONNECTION.
-I’m not comparing this to THE FRENCH CONNECTION, but that’s what was interesting to me about this: trying to put elements together that you don’t usually get.
+It’s that and a lot of love for the New York cop procedural, where it’s rooted in real detective work and has a lot of action, like The French Connection.
+I’m not comparing this to The French Connection, but that’s what was interesting to me about this: trying to put elements together that you don’t usually get.